 Epicor Overview

-Epicor is another ERP provider with a long, complex history.
-Ownership of the company has changed hands four times in 12 years.
-The Epicor brand launched in 1999, following the merger of two accounting software companies: DataWorks and Platinum Software.
-In 2011, Apax Partners purchased Epicor for roughly $1 billion and merged it with another recent acquisition, Activant, a supplier of accounting software for automotive, hardware and lumber, and wholesale distribution companies.
-The merged company kept the Epicor name.
-Private equity firm KKR purchased Epicor for $3.3 billion in 2016 and sold it for $4.7 billion in 2020 to Clayton, Dubilier & Rice, another private equity firm.
+As an ERP provider, Epicor also boasts a long, complex history.
+In 12 years, company ownerships changed four times.
+The Epicor brand launched in 1999, after two accounting software companies, DataWorks and Platinum Software merged.
+Apax Partners purchased Epicor in 2011 for roughly $1 billion, merging it with another acquisition Activant, a supplier of accounting software for wholesale distribution, automotive and hardware and lumber companies – with the Epicor name remaining for the merged companies.
+In 2016, Epicor was pruchased by private equity firm KKR for $3.3 billion, later being sold in 2020 for $4.7 billion to another equity firm Clayton, Dubilier & Rice.
+In 2024, another equity firm, CVC, acquired a significant ownership position in Epicor.

-This comparison will focus on two of Epicor’s broader offerings:
+This comparison focuses on two of Epicor’s more broadly applicable ERP offerings:

-• Epicor Prophet 21: This cloud-based ERP, hosted on Microsoft Azure, targets wholesale distributors.
+• Epicor Prophet 21: A cloud-based ERP hosted on Microsoft Azure and designed specifically for wholesale distributors.

-Despite its many changes in ownership, Epicor has maintained a steady pace of acquisitions, adding 12 companies during that same 12-year span of time.
-Most of the acquired companies provide cloud-based modules that boost Epicor’s existing product portfolio.
-Recent examples include DSPanel, which provides cloud-based financial planning and analysis software, and eFlex, which offers cloud-based manufacturing execution systems.
+Despite frequent changes in ownership, Epicor has continued to pursue growth through acquisition, adding 12 companies over the same 12-year period.
+Most of these acquisitions have delivered cloud-based capabilities that extend Epicor’s product set.
+Recent examples include DSPanel, a cloud-based financial planning and analysis platform, and eFlex Systems, which provides cloud-based manufacturing execution systems (MES).

-These acquisitions have been important for Epicor, which came late to the cloud game.
-The vendor began re-architecting its portfolio in 2015, and its first cloud offerings arrived in 2018.
-Since then, it has standardised its portfolio with multitenant cloud offerings through its partnership with Microsoft Azure.
+These acquisitions have played a key role in Epicor’s transition to the cloud.
+The company began re-architecting parts of its portfolio in 2015, with some multitenant cloud solutions launching in 2018.
+Since then, Epicor has increasingly standardised its offerings around multitenant cloud deployments through its partnership with Microsoft Azure.

 NetSuite vs. Epicor